Restaurants notoriously operate on thin margins, so ensuring that you’re not overpaying for credit card processing can help your bottom line.

 Identifiable by the presence of “qualified” and “non-qualified” transactions, tiered pricing is an opaque and expensive option.
 What happens is the processor creates “tiers” with rates associated.
 It’s common to see three tiers (called qualified, mid-qualified, and non-qualified) but a processor can use more or fewer if they like.

 The processor then decides which of your transaction it will charge according to which tier.
-While it’s common for sales reps to tell you that they’ll consider most transactions “qualified,” in reality, a lot of your transactions will end up as mid-qualified or non-qualified.
+While it’s common for sales reps to tell you that they’ll consider most transactions “qualified,” in reality, they will end up classing a lot of your transactions as mid-qualified or non-qualified.
 Additionally, the processor can change the criteria for qualified and non-qualified transactions at any time.
 The result is unpredictable, expensive pricing for you.

 Bottom line: There are multiple processors that offer tiered pricing and you’ll have a choice of equipment.
 But when looking for the best processing solution, tiered pricing is not in your best interest.
 CardFellow does not permit tiered pricing for certified quotes in our marketplace due to its opacity and the likelihood of overcharging.